Introduction to Web development Interview Questions and Answers

 Let us now have a look at the advanced Web development Interview Questions.

 6. What is difference between <window.onload> and <OnDocumentReady>?

 The <onload> event doesn’t invoke until the page gets finished loading of CSS and images.
 It could cause a significant delay in the rendering of the web page.

-As a web developer, we have to ensure the page should load as quickly as possible.
+As web developers, we have to ensure the page should load as quickly as possible.
 The event <OnDocumentReady> lets us only wait for the DOM to initialize instead of delaying any action required.

 This is one of the most popular Web Development Interview Questions.
 The <this> keyword refers to the current object in the program.
 It is usually available inside a method for referencing the current variable or current object.

-8. Explain what are key responsibilities of web developer?
+8. Explain What are key responsibilities of a web developer?

 - A program, test, and build all web applications.